 - There are SO MANY authors!
 I knew there were going to be authors at ALA, but I really had NO IDEA just HOW MANY.
 I was only there on Saturday and half the day on Sunday, and these are the authors I saw/met/got signed books by, and what they are known for (and this is, by no means, a comprehensive list – just the ones I can remember): Angie Thomas (she is fabulous, btw) – The Hate U Give; Jason Reynolds (huge and imposing and so, so gracious) Ghost; Drew Daywalt (eeeeee!) he of The Day the Crayons Quit fame; Victoria Schwab (be still my fangirl heart) – A Darker Shade of Magic; Maggie Stiefvater (be still me second TimeLord fangirl heart) – The Raven Boys; Marie Lu (I don’t have any hearts left, but she was SO sweet) – Legend; Alexandra (“just call me Alex”) Bracken – Passengers; Sharon Cameron (steampunk genius) – Rook; Cat Winter (lovely mind behind demon-slaying Victorian teens) – Odd & True; Kelly Barnhill (middle grade queen) – The Girl Who Drank the Moon; Melissa Albert (so, so grateful and humble) – The Hazel Wood; Cassie Beasley (cute as a button) – Tumble & Blue; Jen Lancaster (yes, THE Jen Lancaster) – The Gatekeepers; Amanda Foody (heroines can kick butt AND wear lipstick!) – Daughter of the Burning City; Tom Angleberger (he drew Rocket and Groot in my book!!!) of Origami Yoda fame; Matthew Cordell (drew a monkey in my book!) – Dream; and Julia Quinn (romance queen) – The Girl with the Make-Believe Husband.
 And guys – this was just in a day-and-a-half.
 SERIOUSLY.

 - Be prepared to wait in line.
-They move pretty quickly, but don’t be surprised if you have to hang out in line for a half-hour or firty-five minutes to see some of the authors.
+They move pretty quickly, but don’t be surprised if you have to hang out in line for a half-hour or forty-five minutes to see some of the authors.
 I had my Kindle, so it wasn’t a big deal.
 You can also usually find interesting people around you to chat up.
+I have several fascinating conversations while waiting in lines, with fellow librarians and book-lovers from all over the country.
 But don’t be surprised when things come to a standstill.